ajourneythroughdatascience/deep-dives/data-science/polars-a-lightning-fast-dataframe-library-for-python-and-rust/polars-a-lightning-fast-dataframe-library-for-python-and-rust.md

 For those already familiar with `Pandas`, this great [cheatsheet](https://www.rhosignal.com/posts/polars-pandas-cheatsheet/) covers `Polars` translations of the most relevant `Pandas` operations.

 One disadvantage about `Polars`, is the lack of community discussing the library; `Pandas` is everywhere, all the time, and there is a vast amount of resources out there.
 Hopefully more people will adopt `Polars` in the future.

+Finally, it's important to keep in mind that, as we reviewed, `Polars` accepts `Pandas`-like syntax, but that does not mean we should use it if we want to maintain the high performance `Polars` was designed to output; according to the Polars User Guide, *"if your `Polars` code looks like it could be `Pandas` code, it might run, but it likely runs slower than it should."*

 ---